 Some of the most depressing hours of my life ticked by while I was sitting behind an artificially shiny desk situated within a coffin-like bank lobby just a few feet across the tile floor from a thick vault.
 Freshly married and not yet in vocational ministry, I had to bring home some bacon from somewhere.
 That somewhere was SouthTrust Bank (now defunct), and the “bacon” wasn’t enough to buy real bacon, not much anyway.

 I appreciated having a job, or at least the paycheck, but I didn’t want to be there.
-Most of my three years at SouthTrust were whiled away wishing and hoping and praying that God would give me a bit of mercy and allow me to leave this “secular” job so that I could pastor a flock full-time somewhere and finally be fulfilled in a “real” and “sacred” ministry.
+Most of my three years at SouthTrust were spent hoping and praying that God would give me some mercy.
+I hoped that He would allow me to leave this “secular” job so that I could pastor a flock full-time somewhere and finally be fulfilled in a “real” and “sacred” ministry.

 That was about eighteen years ago.
 Now, I realize I was wrong.
 I felt called to ministry but couldn’t fathom that a banking job might in fact be a wonderful ministry.
 Since then, several faithful Bible teachers have taken me back to God’s Word and helped me construct a sounder theology of work.